-- 249.060 1.
-County treasurers may appoint one or more deputies [...] and may take from them bond with sureties.
+Section 1.
+NRS 246.030 is hereby amended to read as follows: 246.030 1.
+All county clerks [are authorized to] may appoint deputies, who are authorized to transact all official business [appertaining] pertaining to the office to the same extent as their principals.
 A deputy must be at least 18 years of age.
-Every county treasurer and his sureties are liable for every official act of his deputies. - 2.
-Any county treasurer may authorize his deputy or deputies to transact any official business pertaining to the office of county treasurer in the same manner as the county treasurer.
-The appointment of a deputy must not be construed to confer upon that deputy policymaking authority for the office of the county treasurer or the county by which the deputy is employed. - 3.
-All appointments of deputies under the provisions of this section must be in writing [,] and must, together with the oath of office of the deputies, be recorded in the office of the recorder of the county within which the county treasurer legally holds and exercises his office.
-Revocations of such appointments must also be recorded as provided in this section.
-From the time of the recording of the appointments or revocations therein, persons shall be deemed to have notice of the appointments or revocations.
+The appointment of a deputy must not be construed to confer upon that deputy policymaking authority for the office of the county clerk or the county by which the deputy is employed.

+- 2. County clerks are responsible on their official bonds for all official malfeasance or nonfeasance of their deputies.
+Bonds for the faithful performance of their official duties may be required of deputies by county clerks. - 3.
+All appointments of deputies under the provisions of this section must be in writing [,] and must, together with the oath of office of the deputies, be recorded in the office of the recorder of the county within which the principal legally holds and exercises his office.
+Revocations of such appointments must be recorded in the same manner.
+From the time of the recording of the appointments or revocations, persons shall be deemed to have notice of the appointment or revocation.

-250.060 1.
-All county assessors [are authorized to] may appoint deputies, who are authorized to transact all official business relating to the [offices] office to the same extent as the county assessors.
+247.040 1.
+All county recorders [are authorized to] may appoint deputies, who are authorized to transact all official business [appertaining] pertaining to the office to the same extent as their principals.
 A deputy must be at least 18 years of age.
-The appointment of a deputy must not be construed to confer upon that deputy policymaking authority for the office of the county assessor or the county by which the deputy is employed.
+The appointment of a deputy must not be construed to confer upon that deputy policymaking authority for the office of the county recorder or the county by which the deputy is employed.